 You need to provide the contact details for two referees.
 One referee should be from your National Governing Body of Sport and the second referee should be from your Coach, Manager or Teacher.
-Please note DCU may contact the referees and/or the National Governing Body of Sport, High Performance Manager and/or Team Coach to verify an applicants sporting achievements
+For GAA applicants one referee should be from your Intercounty Manager or County Board, and the second referee should be from your Coach, Manager or Teacher.
+Please note DCU may contact the referees and/or the National Governing Body of Sport, High-Performance Manager and/or Team Coach to verify an applicants sporting achievements

 When will I know the outcome of my application?

 For CAO Points Concession

 Applicants who have applied through the CAO and have submitted the application form by the 1st of May will initially be assessed.
 Those deemed eligible will progress in the assessment process.
 Ineligible applicants for this entry scheme will receive e-mail communication from DCU before the 1st of July 2021.
 Their ineligibility for this specific scheme does not prevent them from progressing with their application through CAO for assessment based only on their qualifications.
 Eligible applicants are made offers through the CAO in mid-August.
 This academic entry scheme and any potential offer of a place at DCU through CAO does not include an offer of a Sports Scholarship.